 - Confidence without cruelty

-In an era of anxiety and outrage, Bugs Bunny’s calm irreverence feels newly relevant.
+In an era defined by anxiety, outrage cycles, and performative aggression, Bugs Bunny’s calm irreverence feels newly radical.

-Bugs Bunny does not ask “What’s up?” because he is curious.
+Bugs Bunny does not ask “What’s up, Doc?” because he is curious.

 He asks because he already knows he’s in control.